 - Click Add webhook.

-See this documentation page for further information on setting up the deploy webhook.
+See our documentation on Git integration options for further information on setting up the deploy webhook.

-As of Looker 5.20, you can require a webhook deploy secret for pushing changes from your master branch to your production branch.
+You can also require a webhook deploy secret for pushing changes from your master branch to your production branch.